ChalmersGU-data-structure-courses/general-course-information/literature.md

 - [Gnarley trees](https://github.com/ChalmersGU-data-structure-courses/alg-vis): covers most data structures from the course, but no standalone algorithms.
 - [VisuAlgo](https://visualgo.net/en): more polished than the Gnarley trees, but does not cover as many data structures.

-For doing the labs you will want to look up the [Java collections library documentation](https://docs.oracle.com/en/java/javase/17/docs/api/index.html), or the [Python documentation](https://docs.python.org/).
+## Supplementary material

+Data structures is a subject that is taught in a similar way all over the world.
+This means that there are loads of books about data structures and algorithms.
+Most of them are ok and present roughly the same material as we do in this course.
+If you get your hands on a second-hand course book, it's probably good enough.
+But be prepared that there might be differences both in how they are organised and what content is included.

+We recommend [Algorithms (2014)](https://www.pearson.com/en-us/subject-catalog/p/algorithms/P200000000597/9780137459575) by Robert Sedgewick and Kevin Wayne as supplemental reading, because they have better explanations of the data structures and algorithms.
+And lots of examples and exercises.
+It's enough to only read part 1, which is [a very affordable e-book](https://www.google.com/search?q=ISBN+9780133799101).

+The book has [an excellent website](https://algs4.cs.princeton.edu/home/) which is well worth a look.
+You can find short explanations of each data structure from the book (under the chapter headings on the left of the page), as well [a cheatsheet](https://algs4.cs.princeton.edu/cheatsheet/), and [references to classic papers](https://algs4.cs.princeton.edu/references/).

 ## Free books

 Here are some course-related books that are available free online.
 You do not need to read them to pass the course, but if you want to go deeper then the first book in particular is great!

 - The [Algorithm Design Manual](https://link.springer.com/book/10.1007/978-1-84800-070-4), by Steven S Skiena.
-The full book is free for students with a Chalmers CID.
+The e-book is free at the Chalmers library for students with a Chalmers CID.
 A very readable book that teaches you how to design fast algorithms using appropriate data structures, and how to think about algorithm design.
 A cool part is the "War Stories" where the author describes real-world problems they had to solve and the thought process that led them to an algorithmic solution.

 - [Open Data Structures](http://opendatastructures.org/) by Pat Morin.
 A free textbook that covers lots of the course material.
 We found it harder to understand than Sedgewick and Wayne, but it is useful as a reference.
 It has separate editions for Java, Python and C++.